Geo

 Quick Facts

-- signing of Islamabad Memorandum of Understanding
+- Signing of Islamabad Memorandum of Understanding between US and Iran

-- mediation efforts
+- Expression of gratitude for Pakistan's mediation efforts

 Why This Matters